Nike shares on track to hit record high as sales get post-lockdown boost

 At least 12 brokerages raised their price targets, with Jefferies’ new $200 target making it the second-highest on the Street.
 The median target is at $174.

-Germany's Adidas (ADSGn.DE) and Puma (PUMG.DE) were up about 5% and 2%, respectively, while U.S. footwear retailer Foot Locker (FL.N) rose about 3% .
+Germany’s Adidas and Puma were up about 5% and 2%, respectively, while U.S. footwear retailer Foot Locker rose about 3% .

 “(The results) are a confirmation of very supportive global demand trends, a recovery in China and the potential for sizeable margin expansion to come in the years ahead,” Jefferies analyst James Grzinic said.